Europa (moon): Habitability

-Evidence suggests the existence of lakes of liquid water entirely encased in Europa's icy outer shell and distinct from a liquid ocean thought to exist farther down beneath the ice shell, as well as pockets of water that form M shaped ice ridges when the water freezes on the surface - like in Greenland.
+Evidence suggests the existence of lakes of liquid water entirely encased in Europa's icy outer shell and distinct from a liquid ocean thought to exist farther down beneath the ice shell, as well as pockets of water that form M-shaped ice ridges when the water freezes on the surface – as in Greenland.
 If confirmed, the lakes and pockets of water could be yet another potential habitat for life.
 Evidence suggests that hydrogen peroxide is abundant across much of the surface of Europa.
 Because hydrogen peroxide decays into oxygen and water when combined with liquid water, the authors argue that it could be an important energy supply for simple life forms.
+Nonetheless, on 4 March 2024, astronomers reported that the surface of Europa may have much less oxygen than previously inferred.

 Clay-like minerals (specifically, phyllosilicates), often associated with organic matter on Earth, have been detected on the icy crust of Europa.
 The presence of the minerals may have been the result of a collision with an asteroid or comet.
 Some scientists have speculated that life on Earth could have been blasted into space by asteroid collisions and arrived on the moons of Jupiter in a process called lithopanspermia.

+Future

+Most stars like the Sun at the end of their main sequence phase of their life will evolve into a red giant branch star.
+Then when they die they will shed their outer layers to become a white dwarf star.
+When the Sun goes through this in around 5 billion years, Europa will be drastically affected.
+The fate of Europa will be largely the same with the other Galilean moons of Jupiter and some of the moons of Saturn.

+When the habitable zone (HZ) of the Sun reaches to Europa, the heat from the red giant Sun will cause the ice on Europa to sublimate or melt, forming a temporary global ocean.
+The side of Europa facing Jupiter will sublimate much more than the side facing away from Jupiter.
+This will cause Europa to gain a tenuous atmosphere made of water vapor which will last for about 0.2 billion years until the habitable zone extends beyond Europa.
+This water will then be blasted away into space.
+However, while Europa still has its ocean, there is a possibility for life to evolve in that limited time, since life on Earth took around a couple hundred million years to evolve.